 Besides, if you don’t “understand” a book you can always reread it.
 Or just move on to something else.

 Someone will say that learning how to read a book requires us to have someone to teach us.
 That books are difficult maps of meaning and so on.

 Maybe it is so.
 But not necessarily.
 You just have to have an inquisitive mind and stop now and then to ponder on what you just read.
 Maybe it will take you some time.
 But, really, great books never really require any preparation to be read.
 That’s why they are great.

 Indeed, I believe critics and all those people who spend years debating about the word choices and the structure of a novel are no longer only reading a book.
 They are dissecting it.
 And that’s ok, of course.
 But if we want to do that, we need to retain our ability to switch between the proverbial trees and the forest.

 Because we read a book for the story.
 Period.
 Then if we feel like we can always stop and study in detail some of its most rapturous passages.

 Because if a forest is in place we can safely assume there are many trees in it.
-Instead, if we examine just three of four beautiful trees we can’t assume there’s also a forest.
+Instead, if we examine just three or four beautiful trees, we can’t assume there’s also a whole forest.